KevinDong0810/academic-kickstart/content/publication/preprint/index.md

 summary: "We developed an algorithm framework for mobile manipulator ball catching, which includes a bi-level motion optimization algorithm and a learning-based controller.
 It achieves a success rate of 85.33%, setting a new state of the art."

 tags:
+- Mobile Manipulator
-- mobile manipulator
+- Motion Planning
+- Inverse Dynamics Learning
-- motion planning
+- Learning-based Control
-- inverse dynamics learning
-- learning-based control
+- Deep Learning
 featured: false

 links: